Works Victoria Park-Canning Level Crossing Removal

 There may be an increase in lighting, dust, noise and vibration from works to construct the station, such as setting up compounds, drainage works, and installing fencing, inground services, escalator pits and concrete slabs.

-There may be an increase in dust, noise and vibration during piling works to build the foundations for elevated rail.
+There may be an increase in lighting, dust, noise and vibration from works to install and backfill abutment walls within the rail corridor between Albion and Dulwich streets.

-There may be an increase in dust, noise, and heavy vehicle movement during drainage works on Railway Parade between Lacey and William streets until late-March, and then from William Steet to Bickley Road, until mid-April.
-Traffic Management with detours will be in place.
+There may be an increase in noise, vibration and dust during waterpipe relocation works on William Street, between Sevenoaks Street and Central Terrace, until late May.
+Traffic management with detours will be in place.

 Slip road (until mid-2025)

 This road is a crucial route for construction vehicles, including heavy haulage, delivering building materials for the rail corridor.
 It also services the bus routes during the Armadale/Thornlie Line Shutdown.
-This slip road will remain active for the duration of the project, with future modifications to enable eastbound traffic movements expected to open in mid-2024.
+This slip road will remain active for the duration of the project.

 When works are occurring close to the boundary, on either side of the intersection, the crossing on the opposite side remains open.